 - Enzymes act as catalysts to facilitate reactions.

-- More complicated molecules such as hormones, sympathetic amines (the catecholamines,--epinephrine, and norepinephrine), neurotransmitters, etc., have developed over eons of evolution--the disadvantageous ones discarded and the advantageous ones kept for the survival and improvement of our species.
+- More complicated molecules such as hormones, sympathetic amines (the catecholamines,--epinephrine, and norepinephrine), neurotransmitters, etc., have developed over eons of time--the disadvantageous ones discarded, and the advantageous ones kept for the survival and improvement of our species.